Historical Overview of the CASA Program

-Today, the role the CASA program plays is as essential as ever.
-The need has never been greater for American academics, diplomats, journalists and business leaders who have full mastery of the Arabic language and in-depth understanding of the Arab world.
-The CASA program at AUC and in Egypt — the heart of the Arab world — makes this kind of cultural connection possible.
-By providing fully funded fellowships to top American students seeking to understand Arab culture in a way only possible by living and learning in Cairo, the CASA program ensures that highly talented and committed students are able to pursue their studies.
-Through the program, they build the bridges needed to connect our world.
+Today, the role of The American University in Cairo in building Arabic language and culture expertise among non-native peoples continues to grow.
+The need has never been greater for international academics, diplomats, journalists and business leaders who have full mastery of the Arabic language and an in-depth understanding of the Arab world.
+The CAASIC programs at AUC located in Egypt — the heart of the Arab world — make this kind of cultural connection possible.